 - More than 50 foreign nations hosting graduate students conducting on-site research

 A Notre Dame education is a valuable investment in the holistic individual—not just for their careers, but also for the person they become in mind, body, and spirit.
 The University shares that investment with its students: Notre Dame is one of fewer than 70 institutions in the country that is need-blind in admitting students and meets 100% of an undergraduate’s demonstrated financial need.

 The opportunities for assistance range from University-based scholarships to Notre Dame alumni club scholarships and student employment, in addition to University-subsidized loans.

 Graduate student aid is available mostly through tuition scholarships, assistantships, and fellowships.Financial Aid

 - We meet 100% of a student’s demonstrated need

 - 68% of all students receive some sort of financial aid

-- Almost 100% of graduate students receive full-tuition scholarships
+- Almost 100% of students in the Graduate School receive full-tuition scholarships